-How does a Housing Association with over 4000 properties help tenants make repairs to their homes, when an international pandemic means external service technicians aren’t even allowed in?
+How does a Housing Association with over 4000 properties help tenants make repairs to their homes when an international pandemic means external service technicians aren’t even allowed in?
 At the end of March 2020, strict social distancing measures came into force in the UK.
-Citizens were only allowed out of their homes for one hour a day, told to keep a distance of two meters between themselves, and told to avoid small gatherings of even friends and family.
+Citizens were only allowed out of their homes for one hour a day, told to keep a distance of two meters between themselves, and told to avoid small gatherings or even friends and family.

 XMReality - a key solution

 With XMReality, KHA’s trades operatives, or service technicians, can be present to guide tenants in fixing problems, in real-time, in their own homes, without even having to step foot inside the property.
 Using video and augmented reality technology on a standard mobile or tablet, the technician can identify faults and then demonstrate how to fix them on the shared screen with their own hands.
-The tenant sees the technician’s hands in their own home, showing them step-by-step how to fix the problem, whether it’s fixing a door, locating a leak or connecting a washing machine.
+The tenant sees the technician’s hands in their home, showing them step-by-step how to fix the problem, whether fixing a door, locating a leak, or connecting a washing machine.

 A wide range of simple but often high-impact repairs can be fixed remotely this way, all whilst maintaining public health guidelines on social distancing.

-Remote video support enables continuous improvement and effectiveness
+Remote video support enables continuous improvement and effectiveness.

 XMReality’s solution was introduced in KHA through a partnership between XMReality and UK housing technology consultancy DtL Creative.
-Dave Loudon, Founder of DtL Creative: “When the coronavirus hit we decided to help housing associations as much as we could.
+Dave Loudon, Founder of DtL Creative: “When the coronavirus hit we decided to help housing associations as much as possible.
 We’re working with several tech companies to offer free support to help them manage.
 The remote video guidance tool from XMReality is amazing and is just one of many innovations we’re offering to housing associations to help during this difficult time.
-As a company we want to ensure technology and innovation is at the forefront of thinking in housing, so we’re pleased to be working with the Kingdom Housing Association who are embracing technology to improve tenants’ lives.”
+As a company we want to ensure technology and innovation is at the forefront of thinking in housing, so we’re pleased to be working with the Kingdom Housing Association who is embracing technology to improve tenants’ lives.”